 “At iBanFirst, an account manager deals with just 10 or so customers, and calls them in the event of market movements likely to affect their activity”, Léa Haran tells us.
 “We support our customers to manage their exposure to foreign exchange risk in order to secure their margins.
 First of all, we review their positions and maturity dates.
 We then estimate their required hedging, partial or total, based on their target price and sale price.
 Our offer combines technology, quality and diversity of the financial products (fixed forward, flexible forward and dynamic forward exchange contracts) and expertise in terms of foreign exchange payments.
 By using iBanFirst to simplify their international payments, our DMC customers have discovered a complete range of financial services and expertise allowing them to refine their foreign exchange hedging strategy.”

 Management of foreign exchange risk was traditionally the responsibility of the trading rooms of international banks, to which SMEs did not have access. iBanFirst is contributing to the democratisation of these financial products to the benefit of all companies and, like other fintechs, represents a driving force for progress for the good of the economy.

 [1 ]Forward exchange allows a company to set the exchange rate for a collection or an invoice.
 It can thus be protected against a rise in the purchased currency, and secure their trade margin.

 Flexible forward exchange constitutes a currency reserve which can be used over a period of up to 24 months.
 It is particularly suited to the payment of invoices in foreign currencies for which the exact amounts and/or due dates are not known.

-Dynamic forward exchange neutralises foreign exchange risk, like a forward or flexible forward contract, while allowing the customer to benefit from any favourable movement in the foreign exchange market, between the date the contract is put in place and the coverage maturity date.
+Dynamic forward exchange neutralises foreign exchange risk, like a forward or flexible forward contract, while allowing the customer to benefit from any favourable movement in the foreign exchange market, between the date the contract is put in place and its maturity date.